Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

-where ${\cal H}$ is a solution to Eqs. (\ref{FriedmannEq-1})-(\ref{FriedmannEq-2}), so that
+where ${\cal H(\tau)}$ is a solution to Eqs. (\ref{FriedmannEq-1})-(\ref{FriedmannEq-2}), so that

 This is known as the gravitational turn-around radius, and may also be derived rigorously in a fully general relativistic context \cite{Bhattacharya:2016vur}.
 For $\tau \rightarrow \infty$, the matter density is diluted to such an extent that ${\cal H}^2 \rightarrow c^2/l_{\rm dS}^2$ and the space-time becomes asymptotically de Sitter, yielding Eq. (\ref{Turn_Around_Radius_l_W}).

-The implications of de Sitter-type cosmological evolution are discussed further in Sec. \ref{sect3.2}.
+We note that the inclusion of a $\Lambda$ / $\mathcal{H}$-dependent term inside the Newtonian potential does not violate the cosmological principle, since $\Phi$ describes only local perturbations.
+Indeed, our perturbative analysis is valid only on scales $r \lesssim r_{\rm grav}$ ($\Phi(r) \lesssim 0$), beyond which the gravitational influence of the point-mass may be ignored.

-In more complex local environments, we may expect $\mathcal{H}(\tau)$ appearing in Eq. (\ref{Modified_Newtonian_potential-BETTER}) to be replaced by a {\it local} Hubble parameter, which is not a solution of Eqs. (\ref{FriedmannEq-1})-(\ref{FriedmannEq-2}).
-However, if $\Lambda$ is a genuine constant of nature, giving rise to a constant dark energy density at {\it all} points in space (as assumed in this analysis), there exists a correction term to the canonical Newtonian potential, $\Phi \sim Gm/R$, determined by the local Hubble parameter, $\mathcal{H}/c \geq 1/l_{\rm dS}$.
+In more complex local environments, we may expect $\mathcal{H}(\tau)$ appearing in Eq. (\ref{Modified_Newtonian_potential-BETTER}) to be replaced by a {\it local} Hubble parameter, $\mathcal{H}(\tau,\vec{r})$, which is not a solution of Eqs. (\ref{FriedmannEq-1})-(\ref{FriedmannEq-2}).
+However, if $\Lambda$ is a genuine constant of nature, giving rise to a constant dark energy density at {\it all} points in space (as assumed in this analysis), there still exists a correction term to the canonical Newtonian potential, determined by the local Hubble parameter, $\mathcal{H}/c \geq 1/l_{\rm dS}$.